Construction Accounting 101: Principles and Best Practices

 Unlike many industries like manufacturing, where businesses have a consistent stream of revenue from product sales, the construction industry depends on projects.
 This means it’s impossible in construction to predict how much revenue will be coming in month-to-month or even year-to-year.
 Everything depends on when the company will have new projects and the size of those projects.

 For this reason, construction accounting tracks job costs and job profitability rather than simply overall company profitability.
-This helps construction businesses better understand which projects are profitable and which ones are losing money, and make informed decisions about where to allocate their resources.
+This helps construction businesses better understand which projects are profitable and which ones are losing money, thus making informed decisions about where to allocate their resources.

-Even though it seems all construction projects have similar production requirements, the fact is they are very different in terms of site conditions or local variables like labor, cost of materials and legislation.
-As a result, construction accountants treat each and every construction project as a unique, short-term profit center with unique inputs and requirements.
+Even though it seems all construction projects have similar production requirements, the fact is they are very different in terms of site conditions or local variables like labor, cost of materials, and legislation.
+As a result, construction accountants treat every construction project as a unique, short-term profit center with unique inputs and requirements.

 Decentralized Production